FahadBinHussain/IQQuest/README.md

 # IQQuest

-This project is a Python-based quiz game that fetches trivia questions from the Open Trivia Database API and tests the user's knowledge of computer science.
+This Python application interacts with users to get their information, fetch trivia questions from an API based on their preferences, run a quiz for them, and store their information including quiz results in a YAML file.

 # Dependencies

 * requests
+* PyYAML
+* phonenumbers

 # How to Use